Renddslow/mattmcelwee.com/content/economics/ministerial-tithes.md

 I have developed elsewhere a greater treatment on [the Biblical data of tithing](/sourcebooks/church-money/).
 In short, the people of God following Sinai were taught to contribute between 23.3% and 33% of their [profit](/economics/tithing-debt/) year-over-year.
 Sandra Richter has pointed out that the Israelite community were predominantly subsistence farmers during this period.[^richter-1] As a result, the a ten-percent tithe alone would have a significant impact on their ability to survive, let alone the anticipated 33%.
 Nevertheless, if we may adopt an interpretive mode, it is clear that יהוה sees the provision of priests, the observance of festivals, and the care for the quartet of the vulnerable[^quartet] as a need which prioritizes self-sacrifice or self-preservation.

+A line of argument has then developed on this to this in more recent times which argues has largely argued that the tithe for the needs of the Levites (alternately called the storehouse tithe in reference to Malachi 3) [^croteau-1]

 ## Theology and History

 1. Didache